w3f/General-Grants-Program/grants/speculative/DPOS_Oracle.md

 We are planning to further develop the project under Apache 2 license.

-We will provide after-delivery support, consult the teams on any issues that may potentially arise and fix the bugs and errors on the way.
+We will provide comprehensive documentation and wiki with tutorials to support teams using the solution.
+We will also fix the bugs and errors that may arise on the way.

 ## Additional Information